autops/awx-migrate/README.md

   the latter for the destination instance
 * configure `tower-cli config` to connect to the *source* awx instance you want to migrate from
-* execute `awx-migrate-wrapper` and redirect stdout to a temp file, say `awx-data.json`
+* execute `awx-migrate-wrapper` and it will redirect stdout to `awx-data.json`, then split each asset_type in different files so you can restore them seperately and in the best possible way.
 * watch stderr for possible error messages
 * if you use LDAP or other config settings that require an encrypted secret, update it manually